✔ No account fees or minimums ✔ Up to 4.20% APY

 How Much Each Check Costs

 As mentioned, banks can sometimes offer starter checks for free when you open a new checking account.
-This benefit may not be included with business checking accounts, which means you’ll need to buy checks yourself.
+This benefit may not be included with business checking accounts, which means you might need to buy checks yourself.
 The amount you pay can depend on the type of check, any added features you choose to include, and the number of checks printed.
 You might pay three cents per check or a quarter or more per personal check, depending on where you order from, the features you want, and how quickly you want them printed and delivered.

 There can be other charges associated with checks.
 For example, you may also pay separate fees when purchasing cashier’s checks for a business or personal account.
-Cashier’s checks are drawn against the bank’s account, not yours.
-In terms of what does a cashier’s check look like, they’re similar in appearance to personal and business checks.
-However, they’ll typically have the words “Cashier’s Check” printed on the front in an area that’s easily visible.
+Cashier’s checks are drawn against the bank’s account, not yours, though a cashier’s check looks very much like a personal or business check.

 Check Conversion Protection